-Right after college, I drifted towards photography as another means of storytelling and being creative.
-I bought a buddies old Pentax Z10 with 3 lenses for a few hundred dollars, and with a ton of hits and misses accompanied by many rolls of film later, I started to get good.
-I ventured into studio lighting, my two mentors were the late Art Ketchum and Ronald Anthony and it didn't take long for my love affair with medium format film to begin thereafter.
+I drifted towards photography in 1991, as another means of storytelling and staying creative.
+I bought a buddies old Pentax Z10 with 3 lenses for a few hundred dollars, and with a ton of hits and misses accompanied by many rolls of film, I started to get good.

-In 1994, to appease my hunger for more knowledge in photography, I began working for a local photo lab, LaSalle Photo located in the Avondale neighborhood of Chicago; Later to be sold to Kodak in the late Nineties.
-I met and became friends with some very influential photographers that would drop off their film for processing; the legendary Marc Hauser, Stan Malinowski and the late Art Ketchum, all played a part in my persistence to learn more.
+In 1994, to appease my hunger for more knowledge in photography, I ventured into studio lighting and portraiture, my two mentors were the late Art Ketchum and Ronald Anthony.
+Soon after I began working for a local photo lab, LaSalle Photo located in the Avondale neighborhood of Chicago; Later to be sold to Kodak in the late Nineties.
+I met and became friends with many influential photographers that would drop off their film for processing; the legendary Marc Hauser, Stan Malinowski and the late Art Ketchum, all played a part in my persistence to learn more.

 Many shutter clicks later, you can find me in the small town of White Sulphur Springs, West Virginia where I currently reside.
 Though I am no longer shooting large events,I am now making the time on a series of medium format images for some personal projects I'd had on the back burners for way to long,